 Once you’ve obtained your high school diploma or GED, you have some big decisions to make.
 If you choose to attend college instead of immediately joining the workforce, you’ll have to decide which degree to pursue.
-If you feel the call to go to school, but haven’t quite hammered out what focus you want to take, you can always opt to obtain a general education associate degree.
+If you feel the call to go to school but haven’t quite hammered out what focus you want to take, you can always opt to obtain a general education associate's degree.

 Types of Classes

 General education associate degree programs cover a wide range of courses without requiring the student to concentrate on one field of study.
-However, individuals going this route do have to adhere to the college’s associate degree general guidelines in order to obtain this degree.
+Individuals going this route do have to adhere to the college’s associate degree general guidelines to obtain this degree.
 Science, math, sociology, art, English, history, philosophy and other humanities classes are often found on the list of required classes.
 Each college has its own specific requirements, so it is best to ask for a course list from the college directly.

 Length of Study

-Like other associate degrees, it generally takes two years of full-time study to obtain the credits required to graduate with a general education associate degree.
+Like other associate degrees, it generally takes two years of full-time study to obtain the credits required to graduate with a general education associate's degree.
 If you attend classes part-time, it will take longer.
 Usually a student must earn 60 credits to obtain this degree, regardless of the time it takes to get there.

 What to Do With a General Education Associate Degree?

 Once you have a general education associate's degree in hand, it opens some doors for you.
 You can apply for a transfer to a four-year university to obtain a bachelor's degree.
 Add this degree to your resume, and enter the workforce with a well-rounded education and knowledge base.
 Many graduates pursue careers in office management, administrative assistance, social work, and product supervision, among others.
 In general, the program prepares graduates for a wide array of entry-level positions.